collapsed-stacks/startups/questions/5866/early-adopters-for-social-networking-platform.md

 - tagged: `lean-startup`, `social-networking`, `launch`, `pre-launch`
 - score: 0

-<p>I am looking desperately for a set of people with some common interests to be the early adopters for a social networking platform that I am developing.
+I am looking desperately for a set of people with some common interests to be the early adopters for a social networking platform that I am developing.
 How can I find such a group?
-It will be great if they are from the same city that I am in.</p>
+It will be great if they are from the same city that I am in.

 ## Answer 5869